-Industrial hygienists are scientists and engineers committed to protecting the health and safety of people in the workplace and the community.
+Industrial hygienists are scientists and engineers committed to protecting people's health and safety in the workplace and the community.

 Whether you're a fresh graduate from school entering the industrial hygiene profession or a seasoned, certified professional, it takes time and effort to secure the next position on your career ladder.
 Let AIHA help you find your way through our various resources.
-From CareerAdvantage, our popular job board and career resource center, to our new IH Professional Pathways program, designed to help you navigate the various paths of IH/OEHS professionals, you can find what you need to take your career to the next level.
+From CareerAdvantage, our popular job board and career resource center, to our new IH/OEHS Professional Pathways program, designed to help you navigate IH/OEHS professionals' various paths, you can find what you need to take your career to the next level.

 New to the IH career field?
 Some answers to common questions.

 A professional industrial hygienist possesses either a baccalaureate degree in engineering, chemistry, physics, or a closely related biological or physical science from an accredited college or university, who also has a minimum of three years of industrial hygiene experience.
 A completed doctorate in a related physical, biological, or medical science or related engineering can be substituted for two years of the three-year requirement.
 A completed master's degree in a related physical or biological science or related engineering can be substituted for one year of the three-year requirement.
 Under no circumstances can more than two years of graduate training be applied toward the three-year period.

 Isn't industrial hygiene restricted to just a few industries?

 Job diversity is a major benefit to consider when choosing a career in the environmental health and safety arena.
 Industrial hygienists are not limited to one particular type of industry; they are employed in a variety of organizations such as:

 - Public Utilities

 - Colleges and universities

 - Insurance companies